Swelling and pain on the side of a fingernail usually indicate an infection or injury affecting the nail fold or surrounding tissue.

 Once proper care begins:

-- Mild cases improve within days; redness and swelling subside gradually over one week.
+- Mild cases often improve within days, with redness and swelling gradually easing over about a week.

-- If antibiotics are prescribed, full course completion prevents relapse even after symptoms vanish early on.
+- If antibiotics are prescribed, full course completion helps reduce the risk of relapse even if symptoms improve early.

-- Avoid re-injury during healing phase as weakened tissue remains vulnerable temporarily post-inflammation resolution.
+- Avoid re-injury during healing because the tissue remains temporarily vulnerable after the inflammation starts to resolve.

 Key Takeaways: Why Is The Side Of My Fingernail Swollen And Painful?